“Emily likes that kind of stuff!”

 It’s ironic that the stranger wielding a chainsaw in the dark turned out to be harmless, but a prescribed medication almost killed somebody.
 You just never know.

-Anyway, 3 years later Ethan and I are still going on adventures together.
+Anyway, three years later Ethan and I are still going on adventures together.
 And luckily we’ve never had another scare like this first one.
 If anything, this little incident brought us closer together and made us fully appreciate each other.